fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 Because I suspect there will be some distration with the election and its aftermath, we have a lighter week this week with nothing due before Friday.

 {% include alert.html class='warning' title='NO READING REFLECTIONS' text="
 No M/W reading responses due this week!
-There is a different kind of weekly reflection type thing due on Friday.
-Make sure you've done ALL the readings before composing
+There is a basic reading quiz for Monday.
+There is a different kind of weekly reflection type thing due on Friday to tie everything together.
 "%}

 ### Mon 11/2
 - Marion Nestle, _Food Politics: How the Food Industry Influences Nutrition and Health_, Chapter 10: "Science Versus Supplements", 219--246.

 - United States Congress.
 [House Select Committee To Investigate the Use of Chemicals in Food Products](https://babel.hathitrust.org/cgi/pt?id=mdp.39015077053083&view=1up&seq=448). _Chemicals In Food Products_.
 U.S. Govt.
 Print.
 Off., 195152, 1472--1478.

+{% include alert.html class='danger' title='Reading Quiz' text="
+Just a basic reading quiz for today to make sure we're keeping up!
+"%}

 ### Wed 11/4